Phono- and Electrocardiogram Assisted Detection of Valvular Disease

 Contract/Logistics Subject Enrollment Algorithm Development Analysis Publication Overall Timetable: 9 Months

-Aortic Valve Stenosis Mitral Regurgitation Heart Murmurs Valvular Heart Disease Auscultation Phonocardiogram Machine Learning Heart Sounds Heart Diseases Mitral Valve Insufficiency Heart Valve Diseases
+Aortic Valve Stenosis Mitral Regurgitation Heart Murmurs Valvular Heart Disease Auscultation Phonocardiogram Machine Learning Heart Sounds Heart Diseases Mitral Valve Insufficiency Heart Valve Diseases AS Algorithm 1 AS Algorithm 2 MR Algorithm 1 MR Algorithm 2

 You can join if…